pranav-ui215/password-manager-java-24BAI10720/README.md

 ## Description

-This project is a secure password manager developed in Java.
+This project is a secure password manager developed in Java using a command-line interface (CLI).
 It allows users to store, retrieve, update, and manage passwords for different websites using a command-line interface.

-The system includes master password authentication and uses encryption to ensure that passwords are not stored in plain text.
+The system includes master password authentication and uses AES encryption to ensure that passwords are not stored in plain text.
+Each password entry also stores the date it was added or last updated.

 ## Problem Statement

 Managing multiple passwords securely is a common challenge.
 Many users store passwords in plain text or reuse them across platforms, which is unsafe.
-This project provides a simple and secure solution using core Java concepts.
+This project provides a simple and secure solution using core Java concepts such as file handling, encryption, and structured programming.

 ## Features

 ### Security

-* Master password authentication
+* Master password authentication (3 attempts limit)
 * Passwords stored in encrypted format (AES using Java Cryptography API)
-* Prevents duplicate entries
+* Prevents duplicate website entries

 ### Password Management

 *  Add new passwords
 *  Retrieve stored passwords
 *  Update existing passwords
-*  File-based storage (no database required)
 *  View all saved websites
 *  Search websites using keywords
 *  Count total saved accounts
+*  Delete stored passwords
 *  Generate strong random passwords
+*  file-based storage

 ### Smart Validation

 * Password strength detection (Weak / Medium / Strong)
 * Weak passwords are rejected and must be re-entered

+### Data Tracking

+* Stores date of password creation/update (YYYY-MM-DD format)

 ##  Technologies Used